-Chances are, the reason you are here is to find practical and actionable tips to create your family itinerary in Italy, suggestions for family friendly places in Italy and insider tips, which is exactly what I am offering!
+Chances are, the reason you are here is to find practical and actionable tips to create your family itinerary in Italy, suggestions for family-friendly places in Italy, things to do in Italy with kids and insider tips, which is exactly what I am offering!

 By the end of this post, you will feel better equipped to plan a family trip to Italy and you will feel confident your family vacation in Italy will be easy, fun and thoroughly enjoyable.

 Why should you take it from me, you may ask?
 That’s fair!
 There are a few reasons.

 First, I am an Italian mama and I have been vacationing in Italy as a kid and with my own kids pretty much my whole life.

 The second reason is: I am an expat mama, so while I know Italy well, I also don’t experience it fully like a local, and need to come up with accommodation and transport solutions like all foreign visitors.

 Last but not least, I have a group on Facebook called ‘Travel Italy with kids‘ where I chat about Italy family vacations all the time, so I believe I have a good grasp of the questions you might have when planning your first trip to Il Bel Paese with children in tow.